alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `IO<List<RiskScore>>` is one larger recipe that, when run, performs some traversal and produces a list.

-`FlatMap` cannot by itself turn the first shape into the second. `FlatMap` removes a nested layer when both layers use the same abstraction:
+A single `FlatMap` on either structure is not enough to turn the first shape into the second. `FlatMap` removes a nested layer when both layers use the same abstraction:

 ```text
 IO<IO<T>>     -> IO<T>